 Thousands of Greeks gathered late Friday at rallies in Athens organized by opposing sides planning to vote “yes” or “no” in Sunday’s bailout referendum after a top court rejected concerns about the legality of the poll.

 In an eleventh-hour appeal, Iran’s foreign minister used a video clip Friday to prod the six world powers he is negotiating with to abandon “coercive” tactics and strike a deal over his nation’s nuclear program.

-Read the latest editorials and columns from Associate Editors Warren Bolton and Cindi Ross Scoppe on what's going on around the Midlands and South Carolina.
+Read the latest editorials and columns from Associate Editor Cindi Ross Scoppe on what's going on around the Midlands and South Carolina.
 Check out Robert Ariail's cartoons.
 And peruse letters and columns from your neighbors as well as syndicated columns on national and international affairs.

 Greek Prime Minister Alexis Tsipras says the Bank of Greece has recommended that banks remain closed and restrictions be imposed on transactions, after the European Central Bank didn’t increase the amount of emergency liquidity the lenders can access from the central bank.

 The United States insists on more intrusive monitoring than Iran is ready to give.
 With these and other disputes still unresolved, the likelihood that the Tuesday target deadline for an Iran nuclear deal could slip was increasingly growing even before the U.S. confirmation.

 Kuwait has identified the bomber who carried out a deadly suicide attack in a Shiite mosque as a citizen of Saudi Arabia who arrived in the small Persian Gulf nation just hours before blowing himself up, the Kuwaiti Interior Ministry said Sunday.